 Most municipal codes do not provide references to cases ("annotations") that apply and interpret city charters and ordinances.

-An easy way to find ordinances online is to look under the Municipal Government topic in Lexis (you can add this as a tab if you are doing a lot of research in this area), or Municipal Law in Westlaw (there is a Municipal Practitioner tab in Westlaw that you can add).
+An easy way to find ordinances online is to look under the Municipal Government topic in Lexis, or Municipal Law Practice Center in Westlaw (there is a Municipal Practitioner tab in Westlaw that you can add).